-- The amount of time spent in the program can be increased or decreased by one term so long as that time is within the minimum and maximum program times. - Learning units that are not core can be changed to those that you think will be most valuable to you.
+- The amount of time spent in the program can be increased or decreased by one term as long as that time is within the minimum and maximum program times. - Learning units that are not core can be changed to those that you think will be most valuable to you.
 If you add one term to your time, you will need to add the equivalent of required learning units.
 If you reduce your program time you will need to remove some of your learning units.

-You can start the core units in your first term then have a discussion with a medical educator from the RTO or RVTS at the end of your first term about your program to finalise your program time and units.
-Take into consideration all the information available in order to decide on what is the best program for you.
+You can start the core units in your first term then have a discussion with a medical educator from the training organisation (TO) at the end of your first term about your program to finalise your program time and units.
+Take into consideration all the information available to decide what is the best program for you.

-What can't be changed?
+What cannot be changed?

-- There are certain limits to the program time.
+- There are limits to the program time.
 The minimum time in the program is two terms and the maximum is five terms.
-The educational program is done full time - there are no provisions for part-time study, but you may work full or part time in practice during your program. - The core units need to be completed by all participants and cannot be changed. - The number of learning units to be completed each term is five per term. - Assessments all need to be completed.
-As there are a certain number of assessments each term, the number of assessments you complete will vary with the length of your program.
+The educational program is done full time - there are no provisions for part-time study, but you may work full time or part time in practice during your program. - The core units need to be completed by all participants and cannot be changed. - Five learning units need to be completed each term.

+- Assessments all need to be completed.
+The number of assessments you complete each term will vary with the length of your program.